ibm-cloud-docs/watson-assistant/call-extension.md

     You cannot access the extension inspector from the assistant preview on the **Preview** page, which shows only what a customer would see.
 Instead, use the preview feature that is part of the Actions page, which gives you access ot additional information.
     {: note}

-1. Interact your assistant as a customer would.
+1. Interact with your assistant as a customer would.

 1. Each time an extension is called, the preview pane shows a message giving you access to detailed information: